ngoiz/pazy-aepw3-results/README.md

   * `03_StaticAeroelastic`: coupled aeroelastic static solution at various angles of attack.
 Computational and experimental comparison
   * `04_DeformedModal`: change of structural modal frequencies with deformation caused by aerodynamic loading
   * `05_StraightWingFlutter`: stability analysis of the Pazy wing at zero degree angle of attack (straight wing)
+  * `06_DeformedWingFlutter`: stability analysis of the Pazy wing deformed by the aerodynamic loading caused by non-zero angles of attack

 ## SHARPy and the Pazy wing model